 - Securely contact us with information about vulnerable programs or data via EnviroDGI@protonmail.com ( learn more about sending secure email to us ).

-We've made significant progress as of May 1, 2017 (read our recent accomplishments report for more):
+We've making significant progress in 2018 (read our annual report for more):

 Number of Unique Webpages Seeded (i.e. to Internet Archive using our Chrome Extension): 63,076